 How We Can Help

-Our experienced speech therapists can help evaluate your communication and swallowing abilities, find underlying problems and help improve your speech and/or swallowing.
+With our excellent speech therapy services, our experienced speech therapists can help evaluate your communication and swallowing abilities, find underlying problems and help improve your speech and/or swallowing.

 A licensed physical therapist will come to your home in Toledo, Findlay or any of the 26 counties we service.
 The therapist will evaluate your need for services, draft a plan and set a schedule that is dedicated to helping you communicate, swallow more easily and build a road to recovery.